intersystems-community/websockets-tutorial/README.md

 Websockets
 The scope of this document doesn't include an in-depth discussion of Websockets.
 To satisfy your thirst for details, please have a look at RFC6455[1].
 Wikipedia also provides a nice high-level overview[2].

 The quick'n'dirty version: Websockets provide a full-duplex channel over a TCP connection.
 This is mainly focused on, but not limited to, facilitating a persistent two-way communication channel between a web client and a webserver.
 This has a number of implications, both on the possiblities in application design as well as resource considerations on the server side.
-We'll discuss this in a bit more detail after talking about the application.

 ## The application